When Do You Need to Wait to Ship?

 If You’re a Student …

 A good example is that a PhD thesis or dissertation generally needs to make a unique contribution to scholarship.
-Sometimes, the same can be true at the masterBut if you’ve already published in a journal a key part of what you were hoping to do for your dissertation, you might find that your institution won’t any longer consider that dissertation to make a unique contribution.
+The same can also be true at the graduate level.

 Conclusion

-Then, you can decide whether you’re okay with that.
+So, as a student, you need to clearly understand what constraints different kinds of shipping, or publication, might create on your future work.
+Then, you can decide whether you’re okay with those constraints.
 Or you can treat what you’ve created as part of a larger research project that you’ll ship once you think the larger whole is clearly purple.

-1. Header image provided by Kai Pilger
+1. Header image provided by Kai Pilger. ↩︎

 Some of the links above may be “affiliate links.”
 If you make a purchase or sign up for a service through one of these links, I may receive a small commission from the seller.
 This process involves no additional cost to you and helps defray the costs of making content like this available.
 For more information, please see these affiliate disclosures.